 In addition to serving on Precigen's Board, Mr. Kindler currently serves on the boards of Terns Pharmaceuticals, Inc. (Nasdaq: TERN), a clinical-stage biopharmaceutical company, and Perrigo Company plc (NYSE; TASE: PRGO), a healthcare company.
-Mr. Kindler also serves as a board member for a number of privately held companies and for several civic, charitable, educational and other organizations.
-He also serves as Chairman of the GLG Institute.
-Previously, Mr. Kindler served on the board of PPD, Inc. (Nasdaq: PPD), a provider of drug development services, Siga Technologies, Inc. (Nasdaq: SIGA), a developer of novel antiviral therapeutics, vTv Therapeutics, Inc. (Nasdaq: VTVT), a development-stage biopharmaceutical company, and Chipotle Mexican Grill, Inc. (NYSE: CMG), a chain of Mexican restaurants.
+Mr. Kindler previously served on the board of vTv Therapeutics Inc., a publicly-traded biotechnology company, from July 2015 to December 2020, PPD, Inc. from March 2012 until its acquisition by Thermo Fisher Scientific, Inc. in December 2021, and SIGA Technologies, Inc., a publicly-traded pharmaceutical company, from March 2013 to June 2020.
 Mr. Kindler received a B.A. from Tufts University and a J.D. from Harvard Law School.